bongiozzo/musica_mustdie/output/band_setherial.md

 # Setherial

+black metal from sweden

-Дискография
+## Дискография

-"A Hail to the Faceless Angels (demo)" 1994, Black Metal "F&ouml;r Dem Mitt Blod (single)" 1995, Black Metal "Nord..."
+### "A Hail to the Faceless Angels (demo)" 1994, Black Metal

+1. Obscurum (intro)
+2. A Hail to the Faceless Angels
+3. The Reborn Darkness
+4. As a Shadow
+5. The Ancient Sphere
+6. Dreams of Sadness (outro)

+Line-up:

+Mysteriis - Guitar
+Devothan - Guitar
+Thorn - Bass
+Zathanel - Drums
+Kraath - Vocals
+Cheeroth - Vocals

+Recorded at Studio Mysack 1994

+### "F&ouml;r Dem Mitt Blod (single)" 1995, Black Metal

+1. F&ouml;r Dem Mitt Blod
+2. Their Blood in Me

+Line-up:
+Mysteriis - Guitar
+Devothan - Guitar
+Thorn - Bass
+Zathanel - Drums
+Kraath - Vocals

+Recorded at Studio Mysack 1995

+### "Nord..."
 1996, Black Metal

+1. In the Still of a Northern Fullmoon
+2. Morkrets Tid
+3. Over Det Blodtackta Nord
+4. I Kattens Famn
+5. For Dem Mitt Blod
+6. I Skuggors Dunkla Sken

+All songs written by SETHERIAL
+Produced by SETHERIAL
+Recorded and Engineered by Peter Tagtgren
+Recorded and Mixed at Abyss Studio

+SETHERIAL are:
+Devothan, Kraath, Lord Mysterii, Thorn

+&copy; 1996 Napalm Records

-"Lords of the Nightrealm" 1997, Black Metal
+### "Lords of the Nightrealm" 1997, Black Metal

+1. Satan's Realm
+2. Shades Over Universe
+3. Into Everlasting Fire
+4. Summon the Lord With Horns
+5. Diabolus Enim
+6. Enthroned by Dusk and Shadows
+7. Through Sombre Times
+8. Lords of the Nightrealm

-"Hell Eternal" 1999, Black Metal
+### "Hell Eternal" 1999, Black Metal

+1. Towards Thy Realm
+2. Shadows of the Throne
+3. Hell Eternal
+4. The Aeschma Deava
+5. The Sign of Wrath Awaked
+6. The Nightrealm
+7. Guardians of the Gates of Flames

-"Endtime Divine" 2003, Black Metal
+### "Endtime Divine" 2003, Black Metal

+1. Crimson Manifestation
+2. The Underworld
+3. Subterranean
+4. ...of Suicide
+5. Entity of Night
+6. The Night of All Nights
+7. Endtime Divine
+8. Transformation
+9. Storms

+Also available on lim. edit.
+12-inch LP.

-"From the Ancient Ruins (compilation)" 2003, Black Metal "Death Triumphant" 2006, Black Metal
+### "From the Ancient Ruins (compilation)" 2003, Black Metal

+1. Among the Flames
+2. The Ancient Ruins
+3. The Beyond
+4. Obscurum
+5. A Hail to the Faceless Angels
+6. The Reborn Darkness
+7. As a Shadow
+8. The Ancient Sphere
+9. My Vains Are Open

+INFO
+Official compliation with rare & demo-tracks.

+### "Death Triumphant" 2006, Black Metal

 ## Отношения с другими группами